ONEARMY/academy/contributors/Translators.md

 If the answers to all of these are reasonably positive, then the next step would be to drop a message into this GitHub thread: https://github.com/ONEARMY/academy/issues/77

-At the moment the languages enabled are French and Japanese.
+At the moment the languages enabled are French, Japanese and Spanish.

 ## Joining a translation project
 Translations are hosted by crowdin, and require an account at https://onearmy.crowdin.com/.